JorritMontijn/UniversalProbeFinder/README.md

 \
 **Note: if you download the program as a .zip, it will *not* include the zetatest submodule, so you will have to install it yourself manually in the zetatest subfolder: https://github.com/JorritMontijn/zetatest.
 If you clone this repository, it will download the submodule as normal.**

+## Using the Universal Probe Finder without a MATLAB license
+For those who do not have a MATLAB license, we provide a MATLAB Runtime installer for the Universal Probe Finder.
+You won't have to spend any money, but you'll unfortunately still have to download and install a some support packages (approximately 1.9 GB).
+The web installer can be downloaded under "Releases".

 ## Atlases
 The Universal Probe Finder can use multiple atlases.
 At this time, the Universal Probe Finder supports the following atlases out-of-the-box:\
 a.
 Sprague Dawley rat brain atlas, downloadable at: https://www.nitrc.org/projects/whs-sd-atlas \